Boulder-Cryogenic-Quantum-Testbed/scresonators/fit_resonator/README.md

 To use, simply change the path variables dir to directory with file, and filename to the name of the file to be checked.

+To use, import the module:

+`import fit_resonator.check_data as cd`

+Then run the method corresponding to your data form as a file, or raw data as arrays/array-likes:

+`cd.file(path_to_data_file)`

+`cd.raw(frequency, magnitude, phase)`

-This code will check for:
+This code will check data files for:
 * Header (not currently part of standard format)
 * Correct number of columns
 * Correct delimiter (currently set to ',')

+Files and raw data for:
 * Containing more than 1 line of data
 * Frequency in GHz (determined by checking if frequency is above 10^8 in magnitude)
 * Phase in radians (determined by checking if phase less/greater than 2pi)